 Yes you can open the dishwasher when it is running.
-During the wash cycle, spray arms will stop working as soon as you open the door to prevent flodding.
+During the wash cycle, spray arms will stop working as soon as you open the door to prevent flooding.
 However, we do not recommend opening the door during drying cycle as it effects drying performance adversely.

 Does Samsung have a leak detection system?

 Yes, Samsung has basic level leak detection system.
 I.e. dishwasher is capable of detecting water in the basin below the tub.
 Once moisture is detected in the basin your Samsung dishwasher will throw an error code LC.
-It is usually pretty simple to remedy this issue just read to manual for help or contact the manufacturer for assitance.
+It is usually pretty simple to remedy this issue just read to manual for help or contact the manufacturer for assistance.